agagniere/42Projects/README.md

 # 42Projects

 About rigths :
-  Anyone can read, copy, use, modify every single file contained in this repository, if, and only if you leave the header untouched.
+  Anyone can read, copy, use, modify every single file contained in this repository, if, and only if they leave the header untouched.